pantheon-systems/documentation/source/content/optimize-site-traffic.md

 ];

 $request_remote_addr = $_SERVER['REMOTE_ADDR'];
-// Check if this IP is in black list. if (!$request_ip_forbidden = in_array($request_remote_addr, $request_ip_blacklist)) {
+// Check if this IP is in blacklist. if (!$request_ip_forbidden = in_array($request_remote_addr, $request_ip_blacklist)) {
   // Check if this IP is in CIDR black list. foreach ($request_ip_blacklist as $_cidr) {